Career Center Services and Events

 What events with employers are occurring this semester?

 Get ready!
-The all-majors Virtual Career Fair is September 22-23, 2020!
-Meet with lots of employers looking to hire CSU Rams!
-Click here for up-to-date information and to see who is coming.
+The all-majors Virtual Career Fair is February 9 – 11, 2021!
+Meet with employers looking to hire CSU Rams!
+For up-to-date information and to see who is coming, click here for day 1, here for day 2, and here for day 3.

-For an look at future events please visit our events page.
+For a look at future events, please visit our events page.
 Events are added on a rolling basis so be sure to check back regularly.

 I have a quick question, can I just email a career coach this semester?